JadEletry/aws-text-to-speech/README.md

 ### invoke_lambda.py

 This Python script is used to invoke the Lambda function.
 It takes user input for text, language, and voice, and calls the Lambda function to perform the text-to-speech conversion.

-### README.md

-This file contains the project documentation, including setup instructions and a detailed explanation of the project components.

-## Available Languages and Voices

-Here are the available languages and voices you can use with this project:

-- **en-US**: Joanna, Matthew, Ivy, Justin, Kendra, Kimberly, Salli, Joey
-- **en-GB**: Amy, Emma, Brian
-- **es-ES**: Miguel, Penelope, Lucia
-- **fr-FR**: Celine, Lea, Mathieu
-- **de-DE**: Hans, Marlene, Vicki

-## Author

-- **Your Name**

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request with your changes.

-## Acknowledgments

-- Special thanks to the [Terraform](https://www.terraform.io/) and [AWS](https://aws.amazon.com/) teams for their excellent tools and documentation.